Open Accessibility Menu

 • Wavelinq catheter - minimally invasive percutaneous dialysis fistula creation

-• Kyphoplasty: A vertebral augmentation procedure to treat spine fractures and stop pain.
+• Kyphoplasty: This is a vertebral augmentation procedure to treat spine fractures and stop pain.

-• Infection Treatment: Process that drains infected fluid through small needles and tubes.
+• Infection Treatment: This is a process that drains infected fluid through small needles and tubes.

 • Paracentesis: A small needle is inserted into the abdomen to remove fluid build-up.
 This is usually performed when medication is not effective.

-• Thoracentesis: A small needle is inserted between lungs or chest wall to remove excess fluid to improve breathing.
+• Thoracentesis: A small needle is inserted between the lungs or chest wall to remove excess fluid in order to improve breathing.

-• Foreign Body Removal: Procedure in which a catheter is inserted into a blood vessel to remove a foreign body in the vessel.
+• Foreign Body Removal: This is a procedure in which a catheter is inserted into a blood vessel to remove a foreign body in the vessel.

 • Kidney and Bladder Drainage: Tubes are placed for urine to drain from the kidney and bladder.